 From now on though, I will look for larger tomatoes.
 They actually aren’t hard to peel.

-About the apples, this recipe renders them sweet and savory at the same time.
-It is the perfect taste of winter brightness.
+Apples are the perfect taste of winter brightness.
 Cooking brings out the apple's natural sweet flavor, and the searing adds savory umami flavor.
 With a bit of salt added, you are set with beautiful wedges of flavor bombs.

-To use the goat cheese, just separate off tiny chunks from your goat cheese log.
+To use the goat cheese, pinch off tiny chunks from your goat cheese log.
 Do not worry about the rustic shapes, as it all works for this salad.

 Recipe for Seared Apple and Cherry Tomato Salad with Goat Cheese

-- 1 package cherry tomatoes, about 25
+- 1 package cherry tomatoes (about 25)

-- 2 small apples, cored and sliced
+- 2 small apples, cored and sliced into wedges

-- Himalayan pink salt, to taste
+- salt, to taste

 - ¼ cup vinaigrette

-- Arrange the prepared tomatoes, apples, attractively on top of the greens.
-Drizzle more dressing onto the cheese and fruits if you desire.
+- Arrange the prepared tomatoes, apples, attractively on top of the lettuce.
+Pinch off pieces of goat cheese and add them on top.
+Drizzle more dressing on the cheese and fruit if you desire.
 Finish with a bit of salt and pepper.